creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-11-Repaint-diffusion-model-inpainting.md

 # Introduction

 The state-of-the art of inpainting methods mostly use a distribution of arbitrary masks to train their models.
 Resulting in poor generalization capabilities.
 The paper proposes a new method to condition the generation process.
-The Repaint method takes place during the reverse diffusion and does not require specific training; a classic DDPM is enough!
+The Repaint method only takes place during the complete generation process and does not require specific training; a classic DDPM is enough!

 ![](/collections/images/Repaint/masks_used.jpg)